DCMattyG/cane-project/README.md

 ## Business/Technical Challenge

 Cisco is rapidly embracing the world of API's and programmability.
 All of our platforms now support some form of API that customers and partners can leverage as a point of automation or integration.
 However, there is a HUGE disparity in the various API platforms currently available.
 Some are JSON, some are XML.
 Some are token-based authentication, some are SHA256 encrypted.
-What we REALLY need is a unified API that would allow anyone with a mix of Cisco products to have ONE central point of API integration.
+What we REALLY need is a unified API that would allow anyone with a mix of Cisco products in their environment to have ONE central point of API integration.
 That is what we hope to deliver with CANE.

 ## Proposed Solution

-Project CANE will an API Gateway and Unification platform that can consume multiple underlying Cisco API platforms, and expose them as a single, unified API.
+Project CANE will be an API Gateway and Unification platform that can consume multiple underlying Cisco API platforms, and expose them as a single, unified API.
 Using a snap-in framework, different BE's will be able to create a mapping between the underlying API (e.g. NX-API), and convert that to a Cisco Unified API standard.

 Our partners and customers are looking more and more to integration via API's than ever before.
 Even though we'd love our customers to have an end-to-end Cisco stack, and to use our controller software, the reality is that most of the time that just doesn't happen.
 The only way to truly control such a disparate environment is though API integration.
 CANE will ease that effort by delivering a SINGLE API overarching all of our product families.